hhaji/Deep-Learning/Deep-Learning-PyTorch.md

 Required Reading:
 ```

-  * Blog: [Why PyTorch is the Deep Learning Framework of the Future](https://blog.paperspace.com/why-use-pytorch-deep-learning-framework/) by Dhiraj Kumar
   * Blog: [How to Build a Streaming DataLoader with PyTorch](https://medium.com/speechmatics/how-to-build-a-streaming-dataloader-with-pytorch-a66dd891d9dd) by David MacLeod
   * Blog: [Building Efficient Custom Datasets in PyTorch](https://towardsdatascience.com/building-efficient-custom-datasets-in-pytorch-2563b946fd9f) by Syafiq Kamarul Azman